 A low-carbon economy will coincide with a steady rise of clean energy, bio-engineering, and electric vehicle industries, among others.

-The transportation industry alone accounts for over 24% of carbon dioxide emissions globally.
+The transportation industry alone accounts for over 24 percent of carbon dioxide emissions globally.
 Policymakers have been slapping incentives on electric cars to bring these numbers down.
-China is aiming for 25% electric new-vehicle sales by 2025.
+China is aiming for 25 percent electric new-vehicle sales by 2025.
 Tesla is churning out electric cars and the batteries to power them in Nevada, New York, Shanghai, and Brandenburg, Germany.
-New busses in New York City will be electric by 2029.
+New buses in New York City will be electric by 2029.